h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 ![mlops-impact](./assets/mlops-impact.jpg)

-**Figure:** MLOps Impact: Cost Savings, Stay out of jail, Increase profit
+**Figure 34:** MLOps Impact: Cost Savings, Stay out of jail, Increase profit

 **What happens when we use technology for Machine Learning operations versus doing this in a manual way?
 What would you expect to happen?**